-Our product, HotStartTM 2X FAST Green qPCR Master Mix, offers short extension times, superior specificity, robust amplification efficiency, ideal reproducibility and stability for quantifying target DNA or cDNA.
-It's a 2X PreMix using a mutant hot-start fast Taq DNA polymerase that is more tolerant to Green I inhibition, as well as EDTA-treated blood and heparin-treated blood.
+Our product, HotStart[TM] Universal Blue 2X FAST Green qPCR Master Mix (with UDG), offers short extension times, superior specificity, robust amplification efficiency, ideal reproducibility and stability for quantifying target DNA or cDNA.
+It's a 2X PreMix using a mutant hot-start fast Taq DNA polymerase that is more tolerant to SYBR Green I inhibition, as well as EDTA-treated blood and heparin-treated blood.
 The ideal Taq polymerase and suitable buffer guarantee superior specificity and high amplification speed.
-Green I in Mix interacts within the minor groove of double-stranded DNA, and emits green fluorescence, thus the amplification product can be indirectly quantified in real time by monitoring the fluorescence with an instrument.
+SYBR Green I in Mix interacts within the minor groove of double-stranded DNA, and emits green fluorescence, thus the amplification product can be indirectly quantified in real time by monitoring the fluorescence with an instrument.

 Designed and developed for fast real-time PCR, this new product improves durability, specificity, and fast elongation speed, as well as improvements in signal-to-noise ratio (fluorescence), cyclic domain value (Cq), linearity, and sensitivity.
+The product also contains a Specific ROX Reference Dye, which is suitable for use with all qPCR instruments, eliminating the need to adjust the concentration of ROX on different instruments.